dade92/side_channel_attack_suite/README.md

                 make
                 make install

-    About boost and libpng: you have only to install by apt-get
+    About boost and libpng: you have only to install by apt-get.

     1) Architectural analysis tool performs side channel attacks on a set of traces in dpacalc format.
     It can also perform known input analysis, useful for architectural characterization.

     2) Trace inspector produces png images with the mean and the standard deviation of the traces.
-    It draws also the persistence graph of the traces.
+    It draws also the persistence graph of the traces and their spectrum (based on the mean).

     3) T-test tool performs t-test analysis on a pair of traces, of order 1 and higher (up to order 5, actually is useless implement attacks of order higher than that).